csurf/mstar/README.md

 Eventually, I plan to add templates & build images for the most common PCB board & LCD screen combinations.

 ## BUILDING
-The source code is built via a Keil Compiler project in order to build the binary firmware image.
-Eventually, I might look into porting it over to [SDCC](http://sdcc.sourceforge.net/), but it's not worth the effort right now.
+The source code is setup as a Keil uVision project.
+You must install Keil in order to build the binary firmware image.
+Eventually, I might look into porting the project over to [SDCC](http://sdcc.sourceforge.net/), which is a free, open-source alternative to Keil, but it's not worth the effort right now.
 I, myself, run Keil via 'wine' within a linux environment, but running Keil in Windows should work as well.

+The goal of the build process is to create a binary image file that matches the size of the external EEPROM flash chip mounted on a particular LCD controller board.
+In most cases, this should be either a 128k, or, in some cases, a 64k chip.
+Once the binary image file has been successfully built, it must be flashed to the EEPROM chip.

 ## FLASHING
-The goal is to flash the 128K SPI flash chip with the binary image.
+The EEPROM flash chip on the LCD board must be flashed with the built binary image.
 There are various ways to achieve this goal:
 - removing / desoldering the SOIC-8 SPI flash chip and using an external programmer to flash it (Arduino, Bus Pirate, etc.)
 - MSTAR programming tool & software